scraptechguy/IssuesEncoutered/Mac/HOWTO.md

+## Python installation on Mac

-## Mac's default version of Python is 2.7, to change that to the newest one, do the following...
+Mac's default version of Python is 2.7, to change that to the newest one, do the following...

 + Check current python version by: